 - Htilominlo Temple Built by King Nadaungmya in 1211, the 50-meter high Htilominlo is one of the largest temples of Bagan and is noted for its fine plaster carvings.

 - Dhammayangyi Temple This massive temple: built by King Narathu in the 12th century, displays the finest brickwork in Bagan.

 - Shwezigon Pagoda Built by King Anawrahta, founder of the first Myanmar Empire, and finished by King Kyansittha in special reverence by successive kings and became the prototype for later Myanmar pagodas.

-There are four 'deserted cities' nearby: Amarapura, Sagaing, Ava and Mingun.
+There are four 'deserted cities' nearby: Amarapura, Sagaing, Ava, and Mingun.
 Mingun is the most appealing of the four; A delightful river trip from Mandalay is required to get to this marvelous unfinished temple.
-Famous for the 90-ton Mingun Bell, supposedly the largest hung bell in the world.
+Famous for the 90-tons Mingun Bell, supposedly the largest hung bell in the world.

 Inlay Lake is the most famous scenic spot in the Shan State.
 The Lake is 22.4 km long and 10.2 km wide, shallow and extremely picturesque.
 Inlay Lake is the residence of the Intha People, the famous "Leg Rowers".
 They are known for their rowing skills in having one leg locked around the length of the oar, the other gripping the stern of the boat while keeping a perfect balance.